-The inaugural Rosily "no added sulphite" wine is 60% Semillon and 40% Sauvignon Blanc, and like all Rosily Semillon Sauvignon Blanc blends, was partially fermented in new french oak.
+The inaugural Rosily "no added sulphite" wine was a 60% Semillon and 40% Sauvignon Blanc blend, and like all Rosily Semillon Sauvignon Blanc blends, was partially fermented in new french oak.

 No sulphur dioxide was used in the production of the wine, although a very small amount may be present in the wine as a natural by-product of the fermentation process.
 Sulphur dioxide has been used for hundreds of years as a preservative in the wine making process, but is also a common allergen.